 First of all, you need to "enable" the display of comments on blog posts.
 In your WP Admin Dashboard, go to Posts > All Posts:

 Click on "Edit":

 In the top right corner, click on "Screen Options":

 On the layout that shows up, make sure that the "Discussion" checkbox is selected:

 Thrive Comments is also available as an element in the Thrive Architect plugin.
-In this way, if you are a Thrive Architect user, you will be able to display these type of comments on your Architect Landing Pages, as well!
-Find out how, in this article.
+In this way, if you are a Thrive Architect user, you will be able to display these types of comments on your Architect Landing Pages, as well!
+Find out how in this article.